Training Camp 3: Reacting to Lines

 5. Elaborate (15 Min.)

-- Have your pupils work through the next program to make their Driving Base follow a black line.
+- Have your students work through the next program to get their Driving Base to follow a black line.

 - Ask them to optimise this code to create an even better line-follower program.